pellcorp/creality-wiki/docs/cartographer_flashing.md

 !!! warning

-    If you get a message like `ls: cannot access '/dev/serial/by-id/usb-katapult*': No such file or directory`, it means you forgot the `*` in the command above, your carto cable is incorrectly pinned or you are using a VM or WSL (against advice) and have not passed through the `katapult stm32f042x6` USB Device!
+    If you get a message like `ls: cannot access '/dev/serial/by-id/usb-katapult*': No such file or directory`, it means you forgot the `*` in the command above,
+    you are using a VM or WSL (against advice) and have not passed through the `katapult stm32f042x6` USB Device!

+    If the Cartographer is no longer flashing blue its also possible the katapult bootloader has become corrupted which is actually frighteningly easy to do which is why I generally discourage the use of WSL or VMs!

 When you reconnect your carto to your printer it should show a version `CARTOGRAPHER K1 5.1.0`: